 During the height of the COVID-19 quarantine, when the economy had shut down, causing my directing gigs to evaporate, I spent hours sitting at my laptop, watching something called Zooping, or Zoom pooping.
-One of my Facebook friends, Warren Foy, a professional listicle writer living in Brooklyn, had created Zooping, basing it (according to his Vice interview) upon “The Suffering Channel,” a novella from a writer I’ve never read, bandana boy himself, the hipster god (except among the hashtag MeToo crowd—more power to them), David Foster Wallace.
+One of my Facebook friends, Tod Perrin, a professional listicle writer living in Brooklyn, had created Zooping, basing it (according to his Vice interview) upon “The Suffering Channel,” a novella from a writer I’ve never read, bandana boy himself, the hipster god (except among the hashtag MeToo crowd—more power to them), David Foster Wallace.
 (I haven’t even pretended to read any fiction since that Foundations of American Literature class my sophomore year of college, the less said about that pretentious, brain-numbing class, the better.)

 She won in a close vote, 14,697-14,612.
 Russ could have demanded a recount but didn’t; even he must have recognized the aesthetic brilliance of her creation.
 “I’d like to thank my butthole, without which I wouldn’t have come this far,” she remarked on Zoom afterwards.
 “You can say ‘butthole,’ right?
 Well, I just did.”

 Weeks later, most Net-heads have no doubt long forgotten her, and Russ, and Zooping in general.
 But not I. Now that I’ve started directing again, I’ve vowed to keep the irreverence of the Zoopers in mind, having fun, appealing to the non-snobbish, not that all this will eradicate racism or sexism or economic injustice, of course.
 Nothing can eradicate anything, I guess, though I would think that, considering my snobbish and reasonably comfortable background.
 Hashtag FauxPoor.

 Copyright © 2020 by David V. Mattthews